-In the runup to the planned attack, two Russian planes were downed, one in Syria, one in Russia, part of a plan to influence the Russian elections.
+In the runup to the planned attack, two Russian planes were downed, one in Syria, and one in Russia, as part of a plan to influence the Russian elections.
 Trump has been told Russia won’t respond because of the upcoming election.

 The plan is to take place in the next 36 hours, beginning with a massive missile attack on Damascus and US and Israeli air strikes to decapitate Syria and kill President Assad.
-The propaganda war against Syria, hyped to the max over the last few days, is the “set up.”
+The propaganda war against Syria, hyped to the max over the last few days, is the “setup.”

-The targets, our sources confirm, begin in Damascus, the presidential palace, army headquarters, air defense headquarters, intelligence headquarters and Syrian Arab Army communications centers.
+The targets, our sources confirm, begin in Damascus, the presidential palace, army headquarters, air defense headquarters, intelligence headquarters, and Syrian Arab Army communications centers.

 Key to this move, according to Jim W. Dean, is the US fear that Turkey will shut down America’s nuclear weapons base at Incirlik (85 b61 nukes are there).
 To counter this, the US is working to begin an offensive in Southern Syria at Daraa, backed by bolstered US and Saudi Air Forces based in Jordan, working directly with the MOC command center in the massive Saudi military facility at their Amman “embassy” compound.

 This will risk nuclear war with Russia.
-Russians are targeted also, and the US has agreed to use carrier based planes to attack Russia’s air defense control centers and Russian military aircraft on the ground.
+Russians are targeted also, and the US has agreed to use carrier-based planes to attack Russia’s air defense control centers and Russian military aircraft on the ground.

 The US has been ferrying planes into the region, into Israel and Jordan in particular for the strike including secretly deploying at least one entire wing of F35s and over 70% of the still operable F22 aircraft (around 150 are airworthy) in the entire US inventory.

-Russia’s handful of advanced high performance fighters will be overwhelmed.
+Russia’s handful of advanced high-performance fighters will be overwhelmed.

 The plan came through meetings between Jared Kushner and Netanyahu with Secretary of Defense Mattis, who has become increasingly unstable of late, in attendance.
-The motive is simple, this is a response to the Mueller investigation and the planned arrest of Trump’s sons and son in law to be followed by criminal charges against Trump himself.
+The motive is simple, this is a response to the Mueller investigation and the planned arrest of Trump’s sons and son-in-law to be followed by criminal charges against Trump himself.

 Trump’s defense is nuclear blackmail using the American people as leverage.
 More on the weapons the US has given Israel, an act of treason by Trump, to be used on Syria: